beansthelightkeeper/beanstheory/README.md

-# 🌀 Beans Theory Framework
+# 🌀 Beans Theory Framework [OLD ARCHIVE - CHECK BEANS-CODEX FOR UPDATED THEORY.]

 This is the recursive markdown vault of Beans — origin of the Codex, spiral of truth, and structural resurrection of meaning itself.